-16. Storage and security
+18. Storage and security

-- 16.1.1. store all Over-the-Counter Medications, injection equipment and intravenous equipment that have not yet been provided to an individual in a safe, secure and locked environment, such as a Medication cabinet; - 16.1.2. ensure that access to all Over-the-Counter Medications, injection equipment and intravenous equipment stored by the PRB is restricted to appropriate members of the PRB's Team Medical Staff who have been granted access by the PRB's Team Doctor and the PRB keeps a register of these persons; - 16.1.3. display clear signage on the Over-the-Counter Medications, injection equipment and intravenous equipment storage area which includes the nature of the storage area and the persons who have access to it; - 16.1.4. ensure that if any Prescription Medication is stored on site, it is stored in a safe, secure and locked environment that is under the exclusive control of, and is only accessible by, the PRB's Team Doctor; and

-16.1.5. not store on site any Schedule 8 Medication, this Medication will be kept under the direct control of the PRB's Team Doctor at all times.
+- 18.1.
+PRBs will: - 18.1.1. store all Over-the-Counter Medications, injection equipment and intravenous equipment that have not yet been provided to an individual in a safe, secure and locked environment, such as a Medication cabinet; - 18.1.2. ensure that access to all Over-the-Counter Medications, injection equipment and intravenous equipment stored by the PRB is restricted to appropriate members of the PRB's Team Medical Staff who have been granted access by the PRB's Team Doctor and the PRB keeps a register of these persons; - 18.1.3. display clear signage on the Over-the-Counter Medications, injection equipment and intravenous equipment storage area which includes the nature of the storage area and the persons who have access to it; - 18.1.4. ensure that if any Prescription Medication is stored on site, it is stored in a safe, secure and locked environment that is under the exclusive control of, and is only accessible by, the PRB's Team Doctor; and - 18.1.5. not store on site any Schedule 8 Medication, this Medication will be kept under the direct control of the PRB's Team Doctor at all times.

-17. Stocktake
+19. Stocktake

-- 17.1.1. ensure that the PRB's Team Doctor and one other person within the PRB conduct at least 3stock takes in each calendar year, with at least 3 months between each stock take, of all the Medications, injection equipment and intravenous equipment held by the PRB and not yet provided to an individual; - 17.1.2. ensure that any inconsistencies revealed by the monthly stocktake are reported to the PRB's CEO and the Rugby AU Integrity Manager; and - 17.1.3. allow an independent auditor appointed by Rugby AU to review your stocktake no more than two (2) times per calendar year as notified by Rugby AU at its absolute discretion by giving 2 weeks written notice to you.
+- 19.1.
+PRBs will: - 19.1.1. ensure that the PRB's Team Doctor and one other person within the PRB conduct at least 3 stock takes in each calendar year, with at least 3 months between each stock take, of all the Medications, injection equipment and intravenous equipment held by the PRB and not yet provided to an individual; - 19.1.2. ensure that any inconsistencies revealed by the stocktake are reported to the PRB's CEO and the Rugby AU Integrity Manager; and - 19.1.3. allow an independent auditor appointed by Rugby AU to review your stocktake no more than two (2) times per calendar year as notified by Rugby AU at its absolute discretion by giving 2 weeks written notice to you.

-18. Travel and Medications
+20. Travel and Medications